MickleG/Robotic-Metrology/README.md

    - Moving Average Filtering
 2. **Align two scans using Iterative Closest Point (ICP).**
 3. **Output the merged, aligned point cloud.**

+### **ROS 2 Implementation Details**
+- Implement a ROS 2 node for point cloud filtering and alignment.
+- The node should process two overlapping scans and output a merged, aligned point cloud.
+- Use noise filtering techniques and ICP-based alignment.
+- The final output should be available for visualization and further use.

 ### **Expected Output**
 📄 `aligned_scan.csv` (filtered & registered point cloud)